Limit cycles turn active matter into robots: Materials and Methods

-\emph{Construction of the robotic materials\textemdash} The robotic linkages shown in Fig. 1 are composed of robotic vertices connected by plastic arms.
-Each vertex consists of a DC coreless motor (Motraxx CL1628) embedded in a cylindrical heatsink, an angular encoder (CUI AMT113S), and a microcontroller (ESP32) connected to a custom electronic board~\cite{Brandenbourger_NatComm2019}.
-The electronic board enables power conversion, interfacing between the sensor and motor, and communication between unit cells.
+The linkages shown in Fig.~\ref{Fig:block}a-c are composed of motorized vertices connected by plastic arms.
+Each vertex consists of a DC coreless motor (Motraxx CL1628) embedded in a cylindrical heatsink, an angular encoder (CUI AMT113S), and a microcontroller (ESP32) connected to a custom electronic board.
+The electronic board enables power conversion, interfacing between the sensor and motor, and communication between vertices.
 Each vertex has a diameter 50 mm, height 90 mm, and mass $0.2$ kg.
-The power necessary to drive the motor is provided either by two Vapcell 16340 T8 batteries (Figs \ref{Fig1}G) or by an external 48 V DC power source (Figs \ref{Fig1}H,I).
+The power necessary to drive the motor is provided either by two Vapcell 16340 T8 batteries (Fig.~\ref{Fig:wheel}d) or by an external 48 V DC power source (Figs.~\ref{Fig2},\ref{Fig3}).

 Rigid 3D-Printed arms connect each motor's drive shaft to the heat sink of the adjacent unit.
 The angle formed between the two arms at vertex $i$ is denoted by $\theta_i$.
 The on-board sensor measures $\theta_i$ at a sample rate of $100$ Hz and communicates the measurement to nearest neighbors.
-In response to the incoming signal, vertex $i$ exerts an active torsional force $\tau_i$ \cite{Scheibner_NatPhys2020}
+In response to the incoming signal, vertex $i$ exerts an active torsional force $\tau_i^a$

 where $\delta \theta_i = \theta_i - \theta^0$ and $\theta^0$ is the rest angle.
 The active stiffness $\kappa^a$ was programmed by the microcontroller and calibrated by measuring torque-displacement slopes for different values of the electronic feedback.
 Each arm has a length of $a=7.5\,\mathrm{cm}$.
 The coreless motor saturates at a maximum torque of $\tau_\mathrm{max} = 12$ mN\,m.
-Adjacent vertices are also connected by rubber bands (blue in Fig.\ref{Fig1}A) which provide a passive elastic torsional stiffness denoted by $\kappa$.
+Adjacent vertices are also connected by rubber bands (blue in Fig.~\ref{Fig:block}a) which provide a passive elastic torsional stiffness denoted by $\kappa=48$ mN m/rad.
+See Section~S2 of the S.I. for calibration details.